-The apostle Paul is writing this letter from prison (everytime I read his letters that thought alone convicts me) but he is encouraging the Phillippians that it is a blessing to give.
-Paul's thankfulness to them was in their giving, and it was good for them to be givers.
+The apostle Paul is writing this letter from prison (every time I read his letters that thought alone convicts me) but he is encouraging the Phillippians that it is a blessing to give.
+Paul’s thankfulness to them was in their giving, and it was good for them to be givers.
 It is good for us to be givers and generous in what the Lord has given us.
-Paul was genuinely needy in this instance, and their help to him was good, but he didn't depend upon it.
+Paul was genuinely needy in this instance, and their help to him was good, but he didn’t depend upon it.

 It should be the same with us, it’s a blessing if we receive something, but it’s okay if we don’t.
 It shouldn’t be expected.
 Many times we deal with discontentment because of unmet expectations.
 Whether tangible goods or just expectations we put on others that we think they should meet.
 Paul’s contentment even in a hard situation was because of the freedom he had in Christ.

-The use of the word “learned” here in Phil 4:11 means to learn by experience, to discover and so to genuinely understand and accept a teaching as true and to apply it in one’s life.
+The use of the word “learned” here in Phil 4:11 means to learn by experience, to discover and so to genuinely understand and accept the teaching as true and to apply it in one’s life.
 Just like the apostle Paul, we may need to go through many difficulties and trials in our lives to learn in Whom our true contentment is found.
 The more eternity captures our hearts, the more content we will find ourselves.
 The temporal circumstances that can cause us to be discontent will have less of a hold on us as we continue to mature spiritually.

 “We have here an account of Paul’s learning, not that which he got at the feet of Gamaliel, but that which he got at the feet of Christ.”